-Our School Chaplain services our school on four days each week.
+Our School Chaplain services our school on three days each week.
 The Chaplaincy program is a vital part of our focus in ensuring that Health and Wellbeing is promoted across the school.
 Our Chaplain operates several activities that enhances student learning and emotional health.
 If you wish for your child to meet with the chaplain about any issue or concern that they may be having, please complete the permission form that can be obtained from the office.
-Chappy K is our chaplain.